dojo/docs/dojo/data/api/Notification.rst

 Basic dojo.connect
 ------------------

-This example shows, how to use dojo.connect to connect the datastores onNew function with one of your own function:
+This example shows, how to use dojo.connect to connect the datastores onNew function with one of your own functions:

 .. code-block :: javascript